alajmo/sake/docs/DOCUMENTATION.md

     projects: [pinto]
 ```

-This is equivalent to running `mani run example --projects pinto`
+This is equivalent to running `yac run example --projects pinto`

 #### Dirs